-All tests will assess material covered in a single unit.
-That is, none of them will be cumulative.
-They will be designed to measure your knowledge and understanding of textbook material, lecture material, and class discussion content.
-Because the focus of this course is on understanding, critical analysis and evaluation, there will not be any multiple choice questions on the assessments.
-All tests and the exam will consist of a short answer section designed to measure your knowledge of major theories and ideas in aging research.
+The test and exam will be designed to measure your knowledge and understanding of all reading material, lectures, and class discussion content.
+Because the focus of this course is on understanding, critical analysis and evaluation, there will not be any multiple-choice questions on the test or exam.
+The test and the exam will consist of a short answer section designed to measure your knowledge of major theories and ideas in aging research.
 The majority of this content will come from the assigned readings and lectures.
 A long answer section is intended to measure your ability to critically evaluate those theories and ideas.
-You will have ample time to develop and practice this skill during your group discussions.
+You will have ample time to develop and practice this skill during class discussions each week.
+The term test and the final exam are not cumulative.